cloud-elements/devportal/docs/guides/account-user-mgmt/account-managementAPI.md

 * `email`
 * `password`

 You can also include the following optional attributes to provide more details about the user.
-These attributes do not appear in {{site.console}}.
+The attributes do not appear in {{site.console}}.

 * `"city": "string"`
 * `"country": "string"`